lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Sets $$ to the value of Utility.GetCurrentGameTime() (a float value representing the number of days in game time; mid-day day 2 is 1.5)
+Returns: float: the value of Utility.GetCurrentGameTime() (a float value representing the number of days in game time; mid-day day 2 is 1.5)

 **Example**